 Foodservice equipment is used in the preparation and storage of food products for commercial purposes.
 It is commonly found in restaurants, hotels, and other commercial kitchens.
 The increase in demand and development of the hospitality industry and the use of different types of storage equipment for perishable and processed food items have driven the demand for foodservice equipment.

 We at GrowByData collected hotel and restaurant service equipment retail price data in Google Shopping from January 2019 to January 2020.
-Below are market and competitive pricing intelligence insights from the price data we collected and analyzed on many sellers.
+Below are market and competitive Product pricing insights from the price data we collected and analyzed on many sellers.

 Top Retailers in the Market